CMRI-ProCan/ProCanFDL/README.md

 **Important Notes:**
 - Missing proteins will be automatically filled with zeros
 - The model expects ~8000 protein features (see `data/data_format.csv` for complete list)
-- Data should be log2-transformed and normalized
+- Data should be log2-transformed and normalised
 - Missing values should be handled before input (or will be filled with 0)

 ### Step 2: Download Pretrained Model

+The pretrained ProCanFDL global model will be made available upon publication.
 Place the pretrained model file in the `pretrained/` directory:
 ```
 pretrained/cancer_subtype_pretrained.pt
 ```